PUBLIC POLICY PROGRAM

 At the end of the 11th grade year, scholars participate in a 2.5-week full-time academic internship, which provides an insider’s view into public policy and service oriented careers.
 In addition, students gain important professional skills including: resume writing, interviewing, networking, and more.

 By the 12th grade year, scholars have been fully immersed in the Chavez Public Policy curriculum and are ready to take on an even deeper and more independent project to increase their knowledge and understanding of policy issues.
-The Senior Thesis is the culminating project at Chavez Schools; scholars research a relevant public policy issue and write a 15-20 page research paper, which they present to public policy professionals and community members.
-The top three seniors are selected to showcase their work at the annual Chavez Schools’ Public Policy Symposium.
+The Senior Thesis is the culminating project at Cesar Chavez PCS; scholars research a relevant public policy issue and write a 15-20 page research paper, which they present to public policy professionals and community members.
+The top three seniors are selected to showcase their work at the annual Cesar Chavez PCS’ Public Policy Symposium.